 Saint Mark School provides quality after school care for students in Grades PreK through 8 until 6:00 P.M.
+This program is in house and is staffed by teachers and staff of St. Mark School.
 Students must be pre-registered for these programs.
 There is also a before care program from 7:00 until 8:00 a.m.
 There is an additional cost for these programs.
 For fee structure and other information, please consult the school website.

 Before and After Care will not operate when school is not in session.
-If there is a one or two hour school delay, "Before Care" will open at 8:00 a.m.
+If there is a one or two hour school delay, Before Care will open at 8:00 a.m.
 If there is an unscheduled early dismissal (e.g. snow, weather, or other circumstances), After Care will not be offered.
 Parents will be called if there is any change to this schedule.